War and Peace (film series): Principal photography

 On 7 September 1962, the 150th anniversary of the Battle of Borodino, principal photography began.
-The first scene to be filmed depicted the execution of suspected arsonists by the French Army, and was shot in the Novodevichy Convent.
+The first scene to be filmed depicted the execution of suspected arsonists by the French army, and was shot in the Novodevichy Convent.
 After a few days, the crew moved into the Moscow Kremlin for further work.
 Later that month, the hunt in the Rostov's estate was filmed in the village of Bogoslavskoye, in the Yasnogorsky District.

 On 1 December, Bondarchuk and the production team, with 150 wagons of equipment, traveled to Mukachevo in the Zakarpattia Oblast.
 The director had only planned to photograph two episodes there: the Battle of Schöngrabern and the Battle of Austerlitz.
 But due to the harsh winter, none of those could be shot.
-Bondarchuk revised his plans and decided to film in Zakarpattia 231 scenes that were supposed to be made elsewhere, while waiting for the weather to improve.
-The Battle of Krasnoi episode and its related parts were filmed in the snow, and involved 2,500 Soviet soldiers, allocated as extras, who wore French uniforms and 500 in Russian ones.
+Bondarchuk revised his plans and decided to film in Zakarpattia 231 scenes that he had planned to make elsewhere, while waiting for the weather to improve.
+The Battle of Krasnoi episode and its related parts were filmed in the snow, and involved 2,500 Soviet soldiers, allocated as extras, who wore French uniforms and 500 in Russian uniforms.
 When conditions enabled it, 3,000 soldiers from the Carpathian Military District re-created the Battle of Schöngrabern near the village of Kushtanovytsia.
 The Battle of Austerlitz was filmed in the vicinity of Svaliava.
-As the budget was exceeded due to the weather and film stock problems, Bondarchuk had to refrain from filming several battle sequences.
+As the budget had been exceeded due to the weather and film stock problems, Bondarchuk had to refrain from filming several battle sequences.
 On 17 May, the crew returned to the capital.